-Michelle, a public relations consultant in the midst of preparing for her March 2003 nuptials, is certainly not the only bride-to-be to occasionally "forget" that she is no longer a solo act.
+Michelle, a public relations consultant, is certainly not the only bride-to-be to occasionally "forget" that she is no longer a solo act.
 It's a tough thing to remember, especially in the hubbub of wedding planning, when everything seems to be all about you, the main attraction, The Bride.
-But the truth is, that exchange of rings marks a major life shift—from single woman independence to husband-and-wife partnership—and you must begin to adjust to all the changes that brings.
+But the truth is, that exchange of rings marks a major life shift — from single woman independence to husband-and-wife partnership — and you must begin to adjust to all the changes that brings.

 Of course, becoming a "Mrs." doesn't mean you will abandon your independence completely.
 You will still be an individual, with your own career, interests and relationships.
 But in your new role as a partner in marriage, your husband's needs and desires will factor into almost everything you do.
 Part of building a successful marriage is recognizing, appreciating and embracing this new role without losing touch with the single woman you were before.
 It's a balancing act.